 It’s an unscientific system.
 Still, when ads for college football begin, it’s certain that summer’s days are numbered.
 School can’t be far behind.
 We're an unusual bunch at PRNEWS.
 Instead of football and keg parties, we wonder what undergraduate and graduate programs in communications will be teaching in the fall.

 As such, we asked PR pros to tell us: What skills would you urge PR students to have?
 What trends should students watch as they prepare to become PR pros?

 You'd think digital skills would be paramount.
 Facility with data and analytics a close second, right?
 Surprisingly, though, writing continues to be a skill communicators insist should be part of an incoming PR pro’s arsenal.
 A few years ago an informal PRNEWS poll showed a mix of writing and digital skills was in demand.

 The More Things Change...

 Streich says it's vital for students and professionals to be comfortable "with the most important word in our profession: why.
-With today's noise and distraction, our job as communications professionals rests on answering two simple questions: Why does what I want to say matter, and why will someone listen?"
+With today's noise and distraction, our job as communications professionals rests on answering two simple questions: Why does what I want to say matter?
+And why will someone listen?"

 In his view, undergrad and graduate students should focus on "a basic understanding of the communications theories that underpin most PR strategies."
-Beyond that, the "demand skill areas" include digital, where PR pro should be able to use social "to accomplish a business goal, not just create buzz."
+Beyond that, the "demand skill areas" include digital, where PR pros should be able to use social "to accomplish a business goal, not just create buzz."

 Seth Arenstein is editor of PR News.
 Follow him: @skarenstein